Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Let's play

 All levels are displayed as an isometric map using different square tiles.
 Each is a mini-labyrinth made of sections, so teleporters, ladders, and more are used to get around.
 The objective is dead simple - collect every crystal.
 Earlier maps are easy, and they help to gradually introduce different elements and enemies as you progress.
 That's about as complex as this game gets.
-Collect the pills like Pacman and move on to the next.
+Collect the pills like Pac-Man and move on to the next.

 Of course, it's not always so straightforward, as later levels are large and littered with pitfalls and enemies.
 Thankfully, there are collectables to aid your quest, like "jumps" and "razors".
 Jumps are a teleport and great when things get too difficult.
 Razors can be used as projectile weapons to kill the nasties.

 The tiles of each maze offer various benefits alongside some strange effects.
-Arrowed tiles allow you to only move in a particular direction.
+Arrowed tiles allow you to move only in a particular direction.
 Coloured tiles provide bonuses when they're all the same.
 Blue tiles reminded me of Wipeout to provide extra speed.
 Jump tiles leap you into high places (rewards for landing on a baddie!).
-However, the most infuriating are the yellow patterned tiles that twist the world on its head!
+However, the most infuriating are the yellow-patterned tiles that twist the world on its head!

 Additionally, funnels and transporters provide instantaneous access to other areas.
 Those are blue with a yellow dot and reminded me of a litter tray lol.
 Use the pyramids to block the path of roaming baddies - think along the lines of Highway Encounter.
 However, you should increase your energy levels to utilise them fully.
 Fortunately, clown masks are scattered throughout the levels, offering a much-needed extra life.